LexoraFinance Investigation – Broker Risk Analysis for lexorafinance.com

 In our opinion, LexoraFinance should not be treated as a trustworthy broker.

-LexoraFinance shows multiple strong indicators of being a scam broker and should be avoided.
+LexoraFinance shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.